 Challenger banks - are often a good option if you have bad credit.
-As they can be keen to win business, they will often require a lower level of income and will be more willing to approve businesses that their more well-established counterparts wouldn’t.
+As they can be keen to win business, they will often require a lower level of income and will be more willing to approve businesses that their more well-established counterparts may not.

-They are also often able to offer interest-only repayment terms so if you’re looking to buy premises that you currently rent, this could make more financial sense and improve your cash flow, as the repayment rate could well be lower than your monthly rent.
+They are also often able to offer interest-only repayment terms so if you are looking to buy premises that you currently rent, this could make more financial sense and improve your cash flow, as the repayment rate could well be lower than your monthly rent.

 Alternative financing providers - can be more flexible in terms of lending to newer companies that have less trading history and can be more accessible due to having less stringent criteria.
 For example, they may be more willing to approve mortgages for a property regardless of its location (including offshore), and may also accept financial projections from an accountant rather than using past accounts.
 However, these kinds of specialist providers may not be able to lend as much as the banks and can have higher costs and longer terms.

 Whatever category a lender fits into, they will all have their own specific criteria and terms, and each mortgage application will be judged on its own merits.
 Speaking to one of our specialist advisors, rather than simply relying on a commercial mortgage calculator, can help you to do a proper comparison and receive the advice you need when choosing which commercial property loan is the right one for you.
 It is important to compare commercial mortgage rates across different mortgage lenders to make sure you are getting the best deal possible.

 Certain types of businesses are eligible to obtain a commercial mortgage, including limited companies, limited liability partnerships, trusts and offshore companies.

-Whether you are a big company, a start-up, SME, B2B, B2C; or if you’ve been trading for a long time or in the early stages of a start-up company, you’ll be eligible to get a commercial mortgage.
+Whether you are a big company, a start-up, SME, B2B, B2C; or if you have been trading for a long time or in the early stages of a start-up company, you will be eligible to get a commercial mortgage.
 Of course, the terms will vary depending on your circumstances and the lender you choose.